Getting Started with .NET MAUI Blazor Hybrid App

 </ContentPage>

-To add Blazor Calendar component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for Syncfusion.Blazor.Calendars and then install it.
+To add the Blazor Calendar component to the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes.
+Alternatively, use the following Package Manager commands.

 @using Syncfusion.Blazor